78 Dalhousie Street, Haberfield, NSW

 โ†’ The project ensures that TAFE Queenslandโ€™s A Block meets current safety standards and is well-positioned for the future, preserving an essential asset for the community.

-Aeromedical Hub, Brisbane Airport QLD
+Aeromedical Hub, Brisbane Airport, QLD

 Architect